Phone: +971 2 651 5337

 Sequential Decision-Making, with applications to Revenue Management, Price Optimisation, Financial Engineering, and Market Microstructure, Models for Social Network Analysis

 Uncertainty Data and Judgement, Models for Strategic Planning

 Miguel Sousa Lobo is an Associate Professor of Decision Sciences at INSEAD.
 He holds MS, MA, and PhD degrees from Stanford University, USA, and completed his undergraduate degree at Instituto Superior Técnico, Portugal.
-After working for two years with the startup companies in Silicon Valley, and prior to joining INSEAD, he held academic appointments at Duke University's Fuqua School of Business and has served as a visiting professor at the Columbia University's Graduate School of Business.
+After working for two years with startup companies in Silicon Valley, and prior to joining INSEAD, he held academic appointments at Duke University's Fuqua School of Business and as visiting professor at Columbia University's Graduate School of Business.
+He is currently the Academic Director of the INSEAD Middle East Campus and has led the establishment of the new campus in Abu Dhabi’s financial centre.